 4 Ways to Use Distressed Wood for a Rustic Home Décor

-It seems everywhere you turn today you are seeing stainless steel appliances and sleek home designs that create modern, clean spaces.
+It seems everywhere you turn today you see stainless steel appliances and sleek home designs that create modern, clean spaces.
 While that is a very fashionable look, the flip side to this genre of home décor is something a bit more eclectic, and what some might call “rustic”.

-There are many types of cabinets you may install in your home.
-Kitchen cabinets, are usually the first priority, but then you must consider cabinets for the bathroom and perhaps a walk-in closet or pantry.
+There are many types of cabinets you might install in your home.
+Kitchen cabinets are usually the first priority, but then you may consider cabinets for the bathroom and perhaps a walk-in closet or pantry, as well.

 If you prefer a more rustic cabinet design, distressed wood is a great option and there a couple ways to create this look.
-The most natural way is to use antique, reclaimed and salvaged wood which has an abundance of natural color variation, character, and rustic charm.
-Some cabinet manufacturers also offer techniques to hand-distress the wood, to create character.
-You can also use faux finish techniques to create a distressed or antique effect.
+The simplest way is to use antique, reclaimed or salvaged wood, which has an abundance of natural color variation, character and rustic charm.
+Some cabinet manufacturers also offer techniques to hand-distress the wood to create character.
+You can also use faux finish techniques for a distressed or antique effect.
 We’ll show you some examples of each.

-Salvaged wood like barnwood or oak antique flooring can be used to build cabinet doors, when you want natural color and character.
-Every hole, stain, crack and color variation has been created over decades of natural aging as floor joist or beam, in a factory or barn.
-In some cases, like the project below you may even get original paint added to the mix.
-This look is primitive, but charming and as authentic as you could possibly be.
+Salvaged wood, like barn wood or oak antique flooring, can be used to build cabinet doors when you want natural color and character.
+Every hole, stain, crack and color variation was created over decades of natural aging in a floor joist or beam in a factory or barn.
+In some cases, like the project below, you may even get original paint added to the mix.
+This look is primitive but charming and as authentic as you could possibly be.

 When considering antique wood, make sure you have an understanding of the variety of character and color you are going to get, as well as the rough texture you should expect.

-Faux distressing is a technique to alter the surface appearance of the wood, create imperfections and make new cabinets look slightly more distressed.
-One example of the methods used, can be seen from Wood-Mode Custom cabinetry.
+Faux distressing is a technique to alter the surface appearance of the wood – to create imperfections and make new cabinets look slightly more distressed.
+Examples of the methods used can be seen from Wood-Mode Custom Cabinetry.

 Faux finishes are another way to distress wood.
-This involves applying a series of finishes to the wood to create a multi-tone affect.
-Normally you notice the darker color underneath, with a lighter color applied on top, then carefully but sporadically scraped or rubbed off to create variation, and avoid any kind of pattern to the final finish.
+This involves applying a series of finishes to the wood to create a multi-tone effect.
+Normally you notice the darker color underneath, with a lighter color applied on top, then carefully but randomly scraped or rubbed off to create variations and avoid any kind of pattern in the final finish.

 There are other areas where distressed cabinetry might go well with your home décor.
-Perhaps some built in cabinetry for a wet bat, or rec room.
-Notice an antique finished wood is inset in more modern, monochromatic border.
-A great example of rustic distressed cabinetry in a more modern setting.
+Perhaps some built-in cabinetry for a wet bar or rec room.
+Notice the antique finished wood as an inset in a more modern, monochromatic border; a great choice of rustic, distressed cabinetry in a more modern setting.

-If prefer a rustic, ecelectic look for your home, distressed wood flooring will be a perfect addition to your home.
-We’ll look at two of the most authentic ways to create the right look.
+If you prefer a rustic, ecelectic look for your home, distressed wood flooring will be a perfect choice.
+We’ll look at two of the most authentic ways to create the right effect.

 Hand-Distressed Wood Flooring

-Antique wood can be very rustic and unpredictable, it can also be slightly more expensive.
-If you want to control the character of the floor a bit more, or if you want to reign in your costs there are other ways to create this look.
+Antique wood can be very rustic and unpredictable, and it can also be slightly more expensive.
+If you want to control the character of the floor a bit more, or if you want to reign in your costs, there are other ways to create this look.

-Watermill distressing, as seen below in this rustic Eastern White pine floor, maintains the original sawmarks of the when the tree was originally cut, then hand-scraped the edges and lightly sands the floor to create variation in color and texture.
-If you like antique cut nail, you can easily install the to add to the authentic look.
+Watermill distressing, as seen in this rustic Eastern White Pine floor, displays the original saw marks from when the log was first sawn.
+The edges are then hand-scraped and the floor lightly sanded to create variations in color and texture.
+If you like the look of antique cut nails, you can easily install them to further enhance the authentic look.

 Wall & Ceiling Paneling

-From a rustic headboard for the master suite, end tables for the leather sofa, and a farmhouse dining table for the family, you can find distressed wood furniture for every room of the house.
-Some companies actually use real reclaimed wood flooring planks to build furniture, like this coffee table from Sierra Living Concepts.
-This would go well in retro, industrial, or farmhouse style décor.
+From a rustic headboard for the master suite, coffee tables paired with the leather sofa, and a farmhouse dining table for the family, you can find distressed wood furniture for every room of the house.
+Some companies actually use reclaimed wood flooring planks to build furniture, like this coffee table from Sierra Living Concepts.
+This would go well in retro, industrial or farmhouse style décor.

-In the dining room you’ll find tables in a variety of shapes and colors, but a traditional rectangular table is the most authentic.
-This charming farmhouse table from EcoArt first was crafted to replicate an authentic 19th century French farmhouse table.
+In the dining room, you’ll find tables in a variety of shapes and colors.
+But a traditional rectangular table is the most authentic.
+This charming farmhouse table from EcoArt was crafted to replicate an authentic 19th-century French farmhouse table.

 A rustic wood countertop could be a great addition to your front entry to drop your keys off on.
-Perhaps your half bath is going to take on a more rustic look and would look great with this style countertop.
-And of course your kitchen island…just image an old farmhouse sink set in some rustic wood planks as a central focal point of your kitchen design.
+Perhaps your half-bath could take on a more rustic look style countertop.
+And of course your kitchen island…just imagine an old farmhouse sink set in some rustic wood planks as a central focal point to your kitchen design.